-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Mercedes-Benz Collection

-Mercedes-Benz has been talking about launching its pilot program for a car subscription service for months but now it's a reality.
-The program is called Mercedes-Benz Collection and like most of the other OEM programs, it's not cheap but it might be worth it if you really love that three-pointed star.
+Mercedes-Benz has been talking about launching its pilot program for a car subscription service for months and now it's a reality.
+The program is called Mercedes-Benz Collection and, like most of the other OEM programs, it's not cheap but it might be worth it if you really love that three-pointed star.

 If your jaw is on the floor over the price of the Premier tier, you're not alone.
 That's a lot of cash per month, but the ability to "flip" into different vehicles with minimal notice through the Mercedes-Benz Collection concierge service is pretty cool.
 As with most subscription plans, cars are delivered to you cleaned and fueled, and the plan includes insurance.

 Joining is a relatively simple process.
-You just have to download the Mercedes-Benz Collection app, go through the prompts which include sending a photo of your driver's license, and in around 24 hours you should have a decision on your application.
+You just have to download the Mercedes-Benz Collection app and go through the prompts, which include sending a photo of your driver's license, and in around 24 hours you should have a decision on your application.
 You then pay a $495 application fee, and you're in.

 Porsche Passport

 Porsche's Passport service is expensive, but it gives you a lot for your money.
-First, there are two tiers from which you can choose.
+First, you pick one of two tiers.
 The first tier, called Launch, will set you back a tidy $2,000 per month and gives you access to an unlimited stream of Caymans, Boxsters, Macans and Cayennes.

 If you're a true baller, you can upgrade to the Accelerate plan, which runs $3,000 per month and gives you access to those three magic numbers that drive every Porschephile crazy: 911.
 Panamera, too.
 That said, exclusive models like the GT3 RS are off-limits no matter what.
 Sorry.